Greece–Turkey relations: The Aegean and Eastern Mediterranean conflicts

 The conflict between Turkey and Greece is largely over whether the Greek islands are allowed an exclusive economic zone, the basis of claiming rights over the sea.
 Some claim fear of sovereignty loss is what is driving this conflict.
 Under Recep Tayyip Erdoğan, the Blue Homeland policy of Turkey has emerged.
 Islands and islets Iying within 3 miles of the coast were included as part of the respective state under the Treaty of Lausanne.
 Greece controversially extended this limit to 6 miles in 1936, which Turkey did not dispute due to good relations and reciprocated in 1964.
 The conference for the UN sea treaty UNCLOS defined territorial waters in 1982 and came into force in 1994.

 There are 168 nations as signatories of the treaty, including Greece but not Turkey.
 Turkey disputes Greece can claim 12 miles off the coast of its islands, which the sea treaty permits, implying only the mainland has this right, otherwise it would give Greece dominant control of the Aegean.
 Turkey has made a claim for the economic zone by splitting the Aegean Sea in the middle.
 The EU requires membership of the sea treaty as a condition.

 There has been an extension of the conflict with other nations in the Mediterranean.
 In 2019 and 2022, Turkey made deals with Libya to extend its economic rights over the sea, which were countered with Greece and Egypt.

 The Cyprus dispute created a subsequent military build up.
 The dispute escalated with Greece's coup in Cyprus, which led to the Turkish invasion of Cyprus.
 In 1974, Greece reacted with the militarisation of the Greek islands off the coast of Turkey, the legality of which is challenged by Turkey.
 In 1975, Turkey created Izmir army base.
 Military buildups in 2022 have continued.

 In August 2025, Greece announced its plans to deploy "self‑sufficient" military units on its Aegean islands.
 Some of these islands are located 1.5 km to the Turkish mainland.
-These units are planned to operate independently, generating their own food and energy and functioning without direct central command or resupply, as part of Greece's broader "Agenda 2030" defense modernization strategy.
+These units are planned to operate independently, generating their own food and energy and functioning without direct central command or resupply, as part of Greece's broader "Agenda 2030" defence modernization strategy.
+On March 12 it was reported that Turkey was unsatisfied with Greece's actions in the Aegean islands.
+National Defense Ministry of Turkey said that Greece is violating international treaties and undermine bilateral relations.